Jerdon's bush chat

 Jerdon's bush chat (Saxicola jerdoni) is a species of bird in the family Muscicapidae.

 The common name commemorates the surgeon-naturalist Thomas C. Jerdon.

 Distribution

-The Jerdon's bush chat has an extremely large range and is native to Bangladesh, China, India, Laos, Nepal, Thailand and Vietnam.
-The species is possibly extinct in Myanmar.
+The Jerdon's bush chat is native to Bangladesh, China, India, Laos, Nepal, Thailand and Vietnam.
+It is possibly extinct in Myanmar.

-The Sukla Phanta National Park in Nepal represents the western limit of its distribution.
+Shuklaphanta National Park in Nepal represents the western limit of its distribution.